lessonomicon/sudonomicon/s02_fs/index.md

     -   Design pattern: always generate and manage your own IDs
 -   Number of blocks
     -   Each block is typically 4kbyte, but that may vary
-    -   [%fixme "why 8 blocks for bibliography which is only 174 bytes?" %]
+    -   FIXME: why 8 blocks for bibliography which is only 174 bytes?
 -   Will discuss permissions later
 -   Number of [hard links](g:link_hard)
     -   I.e., the number of things that point to this file or directory